edgeuno/netbox-proxbox/README.md

 #### 1.3.1.
 Change Netbox '**[configuration.py](https://github.com/netbox-community/netbox/blob/develop/netbox/netbox/configuration.example.py)**' to add PLUGIN parameters
 The plugin's configuration is also located in **/opt/netbox/netbox/netbox/configuration.py**:

-Replace the values with your own following the [Configuration Parameters](#2-configuration-parameters) section.
+The values for the file configuration_options can be found in the section [Configuration Parameters](#2-configuration-parameters) section.

 **OBS:** You do not need to configure all the parameters, only the one's different from the default values.
 It means that if you have some value equal to the one below, you can skip its configuration.
 For netbox you should ensure the domain/port either targets gunicorn or a true http port that is not redirected to https.